The Center for Contemporary Art & Culture Presents a Symposium on the Occasion of Potency of Process

 Ellen Dissanayake is not an artist herself, but a scholar who writes about artmaking as a universal characteristic found in all cultures and as a normal, natural, and necessary component of our evolved nature as humans.
 Similarly to Banyas, Horrell, and Sonja Dahl, her approach has been profoundly influenced by her life in non-Western countries—in her case, Sri Lanka, where she lived from 1968-1982, and between 1982-84 in Papua New Guinea.
 Since 1991 she has presented over a hundred invited lectures to audiences in Europe, Australia, Argentina, Brazil, Russia, and Bangladesh, as well as the United States and Canada — including art and music educators, art and music therapists, evolutionary biologists, developmental psychologists, archaeologists, neuroscientists, and—in November 2016—architects and designers.
 Her books, What is Art For?, Homo Aestheticus (translated into Chinese and Korean), and Art and Intimacy are all published by the University of Washington Press (Seattle), where Dissanayake is an Affiliate Professor in the School of Music at UW.

-Anita Helle is Professor of English at Oregon State University and affiliate faculty in Medical Humanities at Oregon State.
+Anita Helle is a Professor of English at Oregon State University and affiliate faculty in Medical Humanities at Oregon State.
 Her research focuses on narrative in breast cancer memoir.
 Most recently (2014) she co-edited a special issue of Tulsa Studies in Women’s Literature on the role of narrative, theory, and memory in breast cancer narrative.

 Dr. Arpana Naik earned her bachelor’s degree at Yale University and completed her medical school training at New York University School of Medicine, followed by a surgical residency at New York University.
 She has completed a surgical oncology fellowship at the surgery branch of the National Cancer Institute and a breast surgical oncology fellowship at Memorial Sloan-Kettering Cancer Center.
 Her research interests include sentinel node biopsy, multidisciplinary trials, and surgical outcomes research in the area of breast cancer and breast disease.
 She also has a special clinical interest in oncoplastic breast surgery, skin-sparing mastectomy, and nipple-sparing mastectomy.